Microsoft 365 E3 vs. E5 vs. Business Premium: The Financial Institution's License Decision

 ABT's M365 licensing specialists have helped 750+ financial institutions identify overspend and compliance gaps across every license tier.

-When Microsoft 365 E3 Makes More Sense
+When Microsoft 365 E3 Actually Makes Sense

 For a deeper look at GLBA and OCC compliance configuration for M365, see our article on Microsoft 365 compliance for GLBA and OCC requirements, which covers the specific configurations that examiners look for regardless of which license tier you choose.